 - Nuclear Nasty: As a place of radioactive contamination, many stories portray the area as a source of these.
 While radioactivity has nasty effects on living bodies, monstruously mutated organisms are mostly averted in real life.
-Local animals are not affected by the radiation heavily (not living long enough to see effects) and some even adapt to the radioactive environment.
+Local animals are mostly not affected by the radiation heavily (not living long enough - due to their normal, short lifespan - to see effects) and some even adapt to the radioactive environment.

 - Reclaimed by Nature: It only took a few years for vegetation to take over the city of Pripyat itself.
 More than 30 years later, the background radiation is still too high for humans to inhabit the area, though you can safely travel through the countrysides just fine, as you wouldn't begin to feel any effects of the radiation for close to two weeks.
 Scientific studies of various flora and fauna have shown that they adapted to the radiation (various birds have increased levels of antioxidants to counter the free radicals), and are thriving just fine, albeit with a shorter-than-average lifespan.

 Chernobyl in Media: